addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 Add a rule to the Security Group
 --------------------------------
+We'll need to add an ingress rule to our security group.
+This rule will allow inbound traffic to SSH (tcp port 22) from anywhere (0.0.0.0/0).
+By default, Security Groups allows all outbound traffic.

+We will cover Security Groups in more detail in a later exercise.

 Use the following awscli command to add a rule to the above security group.

 .. code-block::